Nirra Fields: Senior

-After trading baskets early, the US edged out to a double-digit lead in the second quarter.
-However, the Canadians, spurred on by the home crowd cheering, fought back and tied up the game at halftime.
-It was Canada's time to shine in the third quarter as they outscored the US 26–15.
-The lead would reach as high as 18 points.
-The USA would fight back, but not all the way, and Canada won the game and the gold-medal 81–73.
+The gold-medal game matched the host team Canada against the USA in a sold-out arena.
+Canada won the game and the gold-medal 81–73.
 It was Canada's first gold medal in basketball in the Pan Am games.
 Nurse was the star for Canada with 33 points, hitting 11 of her 12 free-throw attempts in 10 of her 17 field-goal attempts, including two of three three-pointers.
 Fields contributed seven rebounds to lead the team and nine points.